HowDoIGitHelp/CMSC23MDNotes/mdNotes/Logic_Programming_Paradigm.md

 [^dummy]

 [^dummy]: The instantiations `X=_5071` and `Y=_5071` show that both `X` and `Y` are instantiated to the same dummy variable created by Prolog.
-This is also known as `X` and `Y` being aliased to each other, meaning that they share each others instantiations.
+This is also known as `X` and `Y` being aliased to each other, meaning that they share each other's instantiations.

 ```prolog
 ?- =(watertype(X),watertype(squirtle))